ViennaR/TextMiningVienna/HillaryClinton/README.md

 A few remarks after a quickly browsing through her E-mails:

-- Hillary Clinton, like any cooporate user, does receive a lot of standardized E-mails with very little actual c
+- Hillary Clinton, like any cooporate user, does receive a lot of standardized E-mails with very little actual content
 - Funny: Very often she wrongly types 'pis print' instead of 'pls print' (please print).
 - Interesting: Hillary Clinton seems to have the more interesting discussions via phone as indicated by a 'please call me', 'call back', etc. Would be interesting to check if those E-mails have something in common.